 Those of you who are interested in more than one program offered by the College may want to work on two bachelor’s degrees concurrently.
-If you are considering working on dual degrees, make an appointment with Professor Montgomery and with the program advisor from the respective program listed below.
+If you are considering working on dual degrees, make an appointment with a ChE Undergraduate advisor and with the program advisor from the respective program listed below.

 Chemical Engineering and Materials Science and Engineering

 MSE Program Advisor: Emmanuelle Marquis, 2146B Dow, 764-8717, firstname.lastname@example.org

 A combined degree may be obtained in chemical engineering and materials science and engineering.
 Chemical engineering students who decide to pursue a second degree in materials science and engineering will take a minimum of 14 additional hours.
 For more information, please pick up ChE/MSE Dual Degree information in 3146 Dow or visit the ChE web page.

 ME Program Advisor: Kristel Oelke or Julie Tashjian, 2380 GG Brown, 764-0863, email@example.com

 A combined degree may be obtained in chemical engineering and mechanical engineering.
 Chemical engineering students who decide to pursue a second degree in mechanical engineering will take a minimum of 14 additional hours.
 For more information, please pick up ChE/ME Dual Degree information in 3146 Dow or visit the ChE web page.

 EE Program Advisor: Almantas Galvanauskas, 6103 ERB 1, 615-7166, firstname.lastname@example.org